WebMethods: History

 The company was founded in 1996 by married couple Phillip Merrick (who was chief executive) and Caren Merrick (who was vice president for marketing using the name Caren DeWitt at the time) to use Web standards such as Hypertext Transfer Protocol (HTTP) and (later) XML to allow software applications to communicate with one another in real time.
 This type of technology would later be referred to as "web services".
-The company's first product, called the Web Automation Server was released in August 1996; this was later superseded by the WebMethods Integration Server, which was the company's first product to see significant commercial use.
+The company's first product, called the Web Automation Server was released in August 1996; this was later superseded by the webMethods B2B Server also called as webMethods Integration Server, which was the company's first product to see significant commercial use.

 Initially, the founders used their savings and credit cards to keep the company operating in their house in Fairfax, Virginia.

 By 1999 the company had clients such as DHL Express, Dell, Dun & Bradstreet and Hewlett-Packard, and had completed several rounds of venture capital investment.

 Mayfield Fund and FBR Technology Venture Partners (an arm of Friedman Billings Ramsey) were among investors.

 In March 1999 the company entered into a partnership with SAP AG to create an SAP-focused integration product called the SAP Business Connector.
 The company's revenue went from around $500,000 in 1997 to $14 million in 1999 and $202 million in 2001.

 In February 2000, webMethods had its initial public offering (IPO) on the NASDAQ exchange.
 Just before the offering, the share price rose from its planned $13 to $35, and in its first day of trading, closed over $212 per share.
 The company raised only $175 million, while being valued at almost $7 billion.
 Although the term "unicorn" was not yet used, one analyst said "The market is kind of foaming at the mouth on three-letter buzzwords, like B2B and XML".

 The quick rise of its share price is given as an example of the excess of the dot-com bubble.

-The IPO allowed webMethods in April 2000 to acquire Premier Software Technologies, Inc. and TransLink Software, Inc., and in August 2000 to acquire Active Software for an estimated $1.3 billion in stock shares.
+The IPO allowed webMethods to acquire Active Software for an estimated $1.3 billion in stock shares in August 2000.

-Active Software, a public company based in Santa Clara, California and founded in 1994, had acquired Alier Inc., TransLink Software Inc. and Premier Software Technologies Inc.
+Active Software, a public company based in Santa Clara, California and founded in 1994, had acquired Alier Inc., TransLink Software Inc. and Premier Software Technologies Inc in April 2000.

 In January, 2001, webMethods acquired IntelliFrame Corporation, which had been part of Computer Network Technology Corporation, for about $31 million.